baiydaavi/baiydaavi-machine_learning_with_tensorflow2/README.md

 ## Introduction

+The term ‘Machine learning’ was coined by Arthur Samuel way back in 1959 and he stated that ‘it gives computers the ability to learn without being explicitly programmed’.
+Simply put machine learning is used to program a computer to learn from experiences.
+Advancement in machine learning techniques is proving to be the most significant technological advances across all industries in recent decades.
+As a result, machine learning jobs are in exceptionally high demand in almost any sector with high average salaries.
+Therefore, it only makes sense to be well-versed in some of the most common but extremely important machine learning algorithms.

-I hope to make this repository the go to place to learn how to implement all the standard machine learning algorithms using Tensorflow 2.
+In this repository, we will learn how to implement standard machine learning algorithms in Tensorflow 2.
+The goal is to implement these algorithms in the simplest settings accompanied with simple analysis that can clearly explain the workings of these algorithms.
+I hope that this repository develops into the go to place to learn how to implement all the standard machine learning algorithms using Tensorflow 2.

 ## Usage